KieranWaugh/kieranwaugh-website/content/publication/push-or-pinch-exploring-slider-control-gestures-for-touchless-user-interfaces/index.md

   for direct physical contact.
 Recently there has been increased interest in deploying such interfaces over concerns about touchscreen sterility.
-Many touchless displays use gestures that mimic pointer-based interactions, with a `cursor' mapped to finger position, that users activate by `pushing' their finger forwards.
+Many touchless displays use gestures that mimic pointer-based interactions, with a cursor mapped to finger position, that users activate by pushing their finger forwards.
 Mid-air pushing with a virtual cursor is fine for discrete interactions like button activation; however, users have difficulty exerting control over continuous interactions like sliding and scrolling, because it is